TheAcharya/MarkerData-Website/docs/troubleshooting.md

 Occasionally, **Marker Data**'s Notion module would become non-functional when Notion updates its APIs.
 This occurs due to the reliance on [unofficial APIs](/faq/#what-rationale-underlies-the-utilisation-of-notion-v2-tokens-in-lieu-of-official-api-provided-by-notion).

 If you encounter such an problem, please open an [issue](https://github.com/TheAcharya/MarkerData/issues).
 With time and thorough investigation, we will release an update for **Marker Data**.
 However, the update may not be immediate, as it depends on our availability to analyse and resolve the issue.
 We appreciate your patience and understanding.

-## Experiencing slow uploads in Notion

-Notion enforces variable rate limits on its API, averaging approximately three requests per second.
-While brief bursts above this average may occasionally be permitted, they are not guaranteed and should not be relied upon.
-It is important to note that Notion’s rate limits are subject to change without notice, and we do not have control over these adjustments.

-As usage approaches the rate limit, upload performance may gradually degrade, resulting in slower response times.
-To prevent this and avoid errors such as `500 Server Error` or `HTTP 429 (Too Many Requests)`, users are strongly advised not to upload large Data Set (e.g., 99 images) in a single batch.

-Instead, we recommend uploading data in smaller batches of up to 50 items, followed by a short pause before initiating the next batch.
-This approach helps maintain consistent performance and minimises the risk of triggering rate-limiting errors.

-For the most up-to-date information on Notion’s rate limits, please refer to their [official documentation](https://developers.notion.com/reference/request-limits).

 ## Module Status